patrickmarabeas/ng-FitText.js/README.md

 ### Install and Inclusion

-Grab it with Bower: `bower install ng-FitText.js`
+Grab it with Bower: `bower install ngFitText`

 Include it in your AngularJS application